voranau/videogamemakers/content/about.md

 3. Typical leisure activities [can vary](https://journals.sagepub.com/doi/full/10.1177/0038038518772737) for people from different occupations.
 What meaningful leisure activity is can be specific for a video game developer.

-## Are you engaged with the video game industry?
+## Are you engaged with the Australia's video game industry?

 Are you a digital artist, a game designer, a software engineer, or a creative director?
 I would love to hear your thoughts.
 Please, let me know by the email: raman.voranau@mymail.unisa.edu.au<br>
 Alternatively, fill the [3-minutes online form here](https://www.surveymonkey.com/r/C5J2WBW), and I will contact you.